jpaik/gpaforme/README.md

 # GPA For Me (GPA Calculator)
 GPA Calculator created using AngularJS.
 This calculator will calculate your GPA in real time.
 You can change the GPA scale, add semesters and classes, save all data, and have both semester and cumulative GPA readily available.

+Update on June 2020 - Currently working on new update on the [dev branch](//github.com/jpaik/gpaforme/tree/dev).

-###Check it out live [here](http://gpafor.me)
+### Check it out live [here](http://gpafor.me)

 ## To Do List
 ~~Allow it to save inputs using cookies or local storage.~~